Monroe, Louisiana Child Support Lawyer

 Child support is one of the most hot-button divorce issues, which is why you simply should not proceed without a knowledgeable Monroe, Louisiana family law attorney on your side.
 Our firm is here to advocate for your child to help ensure he or she receives the support they need to live a fulfilling and healthy life.

-Calculating Child Support in Louisiana
+How Child Support Is Calculated in Louisiana

 The first thing you should understand is that Louisiana abides by the income shares model when calculating child support, meaning they primarily consider the amount of financial support a child would receive if both parents remained married and lived together.
 That said, in most cases, if the noncustodial parent earns more than the custodial parent, the noncustodial parent will have to pay the larger portion of the support agreement.
 If the custodial parent earns more, then the custodial parent will likely have to pay more.